 Age, sex, degree of activity, and health all affect calorie requirements.
 Generally, men aged 61+ may need 2,000 to 2,600 calories daily, while women in the same age group may need 1,600 to 2,000.
 Speak with a medical professional or certified dietician for tailored advice.

 An ideal diet for senior citizens should be well-balanced, nutrient-rich, and tailored to individual health needs.
-Regular check-ups with healthcare providers and consultations with dietitians can help in customizing meal plans.
+Regular check-ups with healthcare providers and consultations with dietitians can help in customising meal plans.
 Combined with moderate physical activity and adequate rest, a proper diet can contribute to healthy aging and a higher quality of life.

 Residential Care Home in Bexhill offers skilled care and support, ensuring older folks receive the necessary nutrition and aid for a healthy and joyful existence.
-Prioritizing good food habits can contribute to better aging and an enhanced quality of life for seniors.
+Prioritising good food habits can contribute to better aging and an enhanced quality of life for seniors.